 Saturday May 29: Arrival

-Your tour leader Lucienne Rich will greet you in the hotel lobby, before taking an orientation walk and dinner at a local restaurant.
+Your tour leader Dr Kathleen Olive will greet you in the arrivals hall at Geneva International Airport and we will travel together to our hotel in Dijon.
+There is time to check-in and freshen up before dinner at a local restaurant.
 Overnight Dijon (D)

 Sunday May 30: Dijon and the Dukes of Burgundy